pnp/graph-connectors-samples/samples/nodejs-javascript-solutiongallery/README.md

 - Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/graph-connectors-samples/tree/main/samples/nodejs-javascript-solutiongallery) then unzip it)
 - Make the setup script executable, by running `chmod +x ./setup.sh`
-- Run the setup script: `./setup.sh`.
+- Run the setup script: on macOS: `./setup.sh`, on Windows `.\setup.ps1`.
 When finished, it will create a local `env.js` file with information about the AAD app, required to run the code
 - Restore dependencies: `npm install`
 - Create the external connection: `npm run createConnection` (this will take several minutes)
 - Ingest the content: `npm run loadContent`